-We recommend the hike from Maso Corto to the Bella Vista hut to watch the sheep arriving at around lunchtime, and then the return journey to Maso Corto walking behind the flock.
+We recommend a hike from Maso Corto to Bella Vista to meet the sheep at lunchtime and return to Maso Corto afterwards.

 Soothing Hands Holistic massages and treatments… pure energy and harmony.